Mathotiana Supreme Camellia

 Camellia japonica 'Mathotiana Supreme'Item #1867 USDA Hardiness Zone: 8 - 10

 Extremely large, double blooms with loose, irregular, flaming crimson petals.
 Flowers make a great contrast with the glossy, dark green foliage.
-A prized plant for the milder regions of the U.S. Mid season bloomer.
+A prized plant for the milder regions of the U.S. A mid-season bloomer.
 Evergreen.

-- OverviewLight Needs:Filtered sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing to 6 to 8 ft. tall and wide, larger with age.
+- OverviewLight Needs:Filtered sunWatering Needs:Water regularly, when top 3 in. of soil is dry.Average Landscape Size:Moderate growing to 6 to 8 ft. tall and wide, larger with age.

 - History & LoreHistory:Camellias are native to eastern and southern Asia.
 C. japonica was imported into the Philippines but is native to China, Japan, Korea and Taiwan.
 The genus Camellia was named by Carolus Linnaeus who named it for a Jesuit missionary Georg Kamel, who cultivated an important garden of local medicinal plants on the Philippine Island of Luzon in the 17th century.
 Mathotiana Supreme is a sport from a Julia Drayton Camellia and was introduced by Flowerwood Nurseries of Mobile, AL. Red camellias are a symbol of wealth and white Camellias signify loveliness.
 Camellias represent longevity and faithfulness and have long been a primary floral component in Asian weddings.